Trump escalates feud with Turkey, imposing higher metals tariffs

 Turkey, home to the Incirlik air base which is used by U.S. forces in the Middle East, has been a NATO member since the 1950s and a close ally of the United States.

-employed U.S. embassy staff.
-Trade issues and differences over Syria have also strained bilateral ties.

-Reporting by Lisa Lambert and Susan Heavey; Writing by Alistair Bell; Editing by Frances Kerry
+Reporting by Lisa Lambert; Additional reporting by Yara Bayoumy and Susan Heavey; Writing by Alistair Bell; Editing by Frances Kerry